superstrong/google-workspace-mcp/README.md

     └── temp/           # Temporary files (cleaned up automatically)
 ```

-This structure ensures:
+The WorkspaceManager creates and maintains this structure automatically:
-- Clear separation of files by user email
+- Creates directories as needed when files are downloaded/uploaded
-- Organized storage of downloaded and uploaded files
+- Organizes files by user email
-- Proper cleanup of temporary files
+- Handles temporary file cleanup
-- Consistent file management across installations
+- Maintains proper permissions

 You can customize the workspace location by setting the `WORKSPACE_BASE_PATH` environment variable.